-One in every five households has active termites or a termite history (1982-83 survey NSW).
+One in every three households has active termites or a termite history (1982-83 survey NSW).
 It is therefore essential to understand how these destructive pests live, be able to identify activity in your home, and be able to prevent or minimize the development of any termite activity.

 Here is an example of the comprehensive termite treatment plan we did for a recent customer at Georges Hall.
 This will give you an idea of what needs to be done to fully kill, remove and protect a house from termites.

 Our technician carried out an inspection of the premises, and active termites located in several areas of the house.

 A full treatment was recommended to the owner by carrying out the following:

 Treat activity in the roof beams by applying TERMIDOR dust to the workings.
 Activity was also found in internal walls of the lounge area and back bedroom.

 On further inspection a sub nest was found under the stairwell area and was very large and active.